 In support of its mission to discover, disseminate, and apply new knowledge, the University of Alberta operates two nuclear research facilities: the Medical Isotope and Cyclotron Facility (MICF) and the Safe Low Power Kritical Experiment (SLOWPOKE) Nuclear Reactor Facility.
 The facilities support research and teaching at the university.

 The MICF cyclotron is currently operational.
-The SLOWPOKE reactor was decommissioned in 2017.
+The decommissioning of the SLOWPOKE reactor was officially complete in June 2018.

 The MICF and SLOWPOKE facilities are licensed and regulated by the Canadian Nuclear Safety Commission (CNSC).